Cranberry Bread Recipe

 • Glaze it: Orange zest glaze is the perfect combination.
 Also, you can make the lemon or vanilla-based glaze.

-• Add zucchini: You can add some grated zucchini into the batter, or make a zucchini loaf, or zucchini banana bread
+• Add veggies: You can add some grated zucchini or carrots into the batter.

 • Make it vegan: Want to make it vegan?
-Try swapping out the butter and egg with applesauce.
+Try swapping out the butter and egg with slow cooker applesauce.

 Why is my cranberry bread crumbly?